lakshmi2804/notebook-1/README.md

 `docker build -t my-private-repo .`

-'.' represents the Dockerfile is present in current directory and -t represents tag name ,Then after building up the image we have to push to Dockerhub.Before pushing to the Dockerhub we have to login Dockerhub with your credentials in local machine where the image is build.
+'.' represents the Dockerfile is present in current directory and -t represents tag name.Then after building up the image we have to push to Dockerhub.Before pushing to the Dockerhub we have to login Dockerhub with your credentials in local machine where the image is build.

 `docker login --username Username --password Password`